nasserhadim/prizeversity/README.md

 >
 > - See the `.gitignore` file for other artifacts to ignore such as `node_modules`

-## Initialize Backend and Frontend (IF CLONING/FORKING, ONLY RUN THE INSTALL STEPS!):
+## Initialize Backend and Frontend (IF CLONING/FORKING, You would ONLY RUN THE INSTALL STEPS, or `npm ci`!):

 ### Scaffold `backend`: